nearprotocol/stakewars/README.md

 We are now ready to get into the next step: open Stake Wars to anyone!

 Stake Wars 2.0 will test the *delegation* of tokens from users to validators.
-Therefore, we want you validators to be ready for the action, and involve you with NEAR Protocol community as a whole.
+Therefore, we want you validators to be ready for the action and involve you with NEAR Protocol community as a whole.

 The goals are:
 - for end-users, learn the principles of proof of stake, and build confidence with the concepts of delegation